loum/nparcel/doc/source/interfaces/exporter.rst

 Exporter
 ========

-The Toll Parcel Portal exporter facility is responsible for identifying parcels that have been picked up by the consumer and closing off the item/job/job_item within the Toll Parcel Portal database.
+The Toll Outlet Portal exporter facility is responsible for identifying parcels that have been picked up by the consumer and closing off the item/job/job_item within the Toll Outlet Portal database.

-Closing Off a Toll Parcel Portal Parcel Record
+Closing Off a Toll Outlet Portal Parcel Record
 ----------------------------------------------

 Closing off includes:

-* Identify the record to close in the Toll Parcel Portal database
+* Identify the record to close in the Toll Outlet Portal database

 * Locate the Proof of Delivery (signature or PoD) files